The Day of the Jackal (film)

 The Day of the Jackal is a 1973 political thriller film directed by Fred Zinnemann and starring Edward Fox and Michael Lonsdale.
 Based on the 1971 novel by Frederick Forsyth, the film is about a professional assassin known only as the "Jackal" who is hired to assassinate French president Charles de Gaulle in the summer of 1963.

-A co-production of the United Kingdom and France, the film stars Edward Fox as the Jackal, with Michael Lonsdale, Derek Jacobi, Terence Alexander, Michel Auclair, Alan Badel, Donald Sinden, Tony Britton, Cyril Cusack, Maurice Denham and Delphine Seyrig.
+It stars Edward Fox as the title character, with Michael Lonsdale, Derek Jacobi, Terence Alexander, Michel Auclair, Alan Badel, Donald Sinden, Tony Britton, Cyril Cusack, Maurice Denham and Delphine Seyrig.
 The musical score was composed by Georges Delerue.

-The Day of the Jackal received positive reviews and went on to win the BAFTA Award for Best Editing (Ralph Kemplen), five additional BAFTA Award nominations (including Best Film and Best Direction), two Golden Globe Award nominations, and one Oscar nomination.
+A co-production of the United Kingdom and France, The Day of the Jackal received positive reviews and went on to win the BAFTA Award for Best Editing (Ralph Kemplen), five additional nominations (including Best Film and Best Direction), two Golden Globe Award nominations, and one Oscar nomination.
 The film grossed $16,056,255 at the North American box office, returning $8,525,000 in rentals to the studio.
-The British Film Institute ranked it the 74th greatest British film of the 20th century.
+In 1999, the British Film Institute ranked it the 74th greatest British film of the 20th century.

-A TV adaptation of the novel and film was released in 2024.
+A remake of the film was released in 1997.
+A TV adaptation of the novel and film aired on Sky Atlantic in 2024.

 Plot

+"August, 1962 was a stormy time for France.
+Many people felt that President Charles de Gaulle had betrayed the country by giving independence to Algeria.
+Extremists, mostly from the army, swore to kill him in revenge.
+They banded together in an underground movement and called themselves the OAS."